 Every potential scenario is impossible to anticipate.
 Yet the Resilience Assessment Tool offers opportunities to look holistically at operations and focus resilient planning on the most likely risks with the greatest potential impact.
 Doing the research and being prepared with the right tools can empower you to plan securely for the future.

-Looking ahead, the Symposium on Resilient Design for Buildings, Communities and Cities and Designing for Climate Change: Adaptation in the Built Environment at the National Adaptation Forum in May 2017 also will provide excellent resources for building owners to plan for resiliency.
+Several other recent conferences, including the Symposium on Resilient Design for Buildings, Communities and Cities and Designing for Climate Change: Adaptation in the Built Environment at the National Adaptation Forum, also provided excellent resources for building owners to plan for resiliency.